mhjohnson/pyqueue_wrapper/readme.md

 # **Summary**
 This a wrapper that standardizes queue services for:
-* gevent

 * [ironMQ](http://www.iron.io/mq)
 * [AWS SQS](http://aws.amazon.com/sqs/)
 * more to come ...

 Sometimes there is a need to utilize multiple queue services, but refactoring code is not an option.
-With pyqueue_wrapper, one can easily switch between the supported queue services.
+With pyqueue_wrapper, one can easily switch between the supported queue services with a configuration file.

 # **Setup Instructions**
 ## **Install:**